-- Definition: a medical condition wherein a hair or other thread gets wound around an appendage tightly, so as to put it at risk of ischemic damage.
+- Definition: : a condition in which a hair or thread becomes wound around an appendage tightly, putting the appendage at risk of ischemic damage

 - Epidemiology: usually affects infants

-- Pathophysiology: hairs or thread inside socks or under bed sheets become spontaneously tied round a toe and tighten with the child's movement → the venous and lymphatic return is impaired → further obstruction may cause arterial occlusion and ischemic injury
+- Pathophysiology: hairs or threads inside socks or under bed sheets can become spontaneously tied round a toe and tighten with the child's movement → venous and lymphatic return is impaired → further obstruction may cause arterial occlusion and ischemic injury

-- Clinical features: painful, swollen, reddened appendage with a deep groove proximal to it, in which the constricting fibre may be visible.
+- Clinical features: painful, swollen, reddened appendage with a deep groove proximal to it, in which the constricting fiber may be visible

 |Sensory loss||Muscle weakness||Pain||Hand-held Doppler signal|